 Even though many believe long equals beautiful, the designs are rather limited.
 For short, the situation is reversed.
 Find hundreds of fresh ideas and appearances with unique elements.
 In addition, it’s easier to manage and keep healthy and look great in both curly and straight flavors or somewhere in between.

-Women with straight but fine strands can face an awfully difficult task if they have long locks.
-The same can be true at the other end of the scale with thick hair.
+Women with straight but fine strands can face an awfully difficult task having long locks.
+The same can be true at the other end of the scale in the case of thick hair.
 The problems each extreme can face are similar but for different reasons.
-Fine hair often gets oily and lank at the roots but porous and weak at the ends giving the dilemma of which problem to tackle first in your treatment regime; heavy conditioners may prevent breakage and damage at the ends but add to the oiliness at the root whereas light conditioners may be insufficient for the delicate areas.
+Fine often gets oily and lank at the roots but porous, fragile, and weak at the ends giving the dilemma of which problem to tackle first in your treatment regime; heavy conditioners may prevent breakage and damage at the ends but add to the oiliness at the root whereas light conditioners may be insufficient for delicate areas.

-Here, Rihanna, the R&B Princess is wearing a dark asymmetrical bob.
+Here, Rihanna, the R&B Princess, is wearing a dark asymmetrical bob.

 A pixie is simple and capable of making fine and straight locks appear stronger and less flaccid.
 Women with pixies never need more than a couple of minutes to towel dry after a shower.
 The only trouble is, in its most simple form, it won’t suit everyone however you can tweak it to suit your face shape.
 In simple terms, add height if you have a round face and keep the sides cut close, add body to the sides if you have a slender one.

 Here is a model wearing a quintessential pixie cut.